UTCSheffield/OCR-Unit-7-Data-analysis-and-design/content/LO1.md

 # LO1 Tasks : Understand the purpose and stages of data analysis and design

+## Pre task : Research

+Research / find examples of the four different data types identified in the [teaching content](/content%2F1-1%20Data%20types/Intro.ipynb).

+Research / find examples to highlight the [importance of accurately identifying information requirements](/content/1-3%20Importance%20of%20accurately%20defining%20information%20requirements.md) of a specific business need prior to data collection.
+When it went well & when it went bad.

+**Assignment in Teams**

 ## P1 : Task
 ### What Data Types can be analysed ? : A guide for new IT learners

-Explain the four different data types identified in the [teaching content](/content%2F1-1%20Data%20types/Intro.md), using appropriate examples you have researched.
+Explain the four different data types identified in the [teaching content](/content%2F1-1%20Data%20types/Intro.ipynb), using appropriate examples you have researched.
 The audience is Y9 & 10 Students.

 ## P2 : Task
 ### The stages of data analysis : A presentation with speaker notes